This page outlines what happens with a surgical abortion.

 If you have children, try and get a friend to help with them and also, someone to pick them up from school.

-If you have decided on a termination, you will be at the clinic for two to three hours.
+If you have decided on a termination, you will be at the clinic for two approximately 3 hours.
 The receptionist will ask you to complete a form giving your personal details.
 Payment is requested at this point.
 We accept cash, EFTPOS or credit card, but no cheques.

 You will see the doctor, who will discuss your decision with you, do an ultrasound to check the pregnancy, take a brief medical history and explain the procedure.
 You can discuss contraception at this time.
 The doctor will not try to push you into a termination.
 Some patients rethink their decision and you are encouraged to do what is best for you.